 - Charlotte is and outdoor adventures and vacation paradise.
 Mountains are roughly 2 hours from the city while beaches are roughly three hours away.

 Charlotte’s cost of living is 1.5% lower than the national average thus making it relatively affordable to live in Charlotte. $200,000 is the median home price and $1,080 is the median rent per month.
 The median household income is $60, 700 and the per capita income is $37, 900.
 These figures do not fall far from the national numbers.

 Job Market in Charlotte

-The unemployment national average is 8.4% compared to 4.1% in Charlotte.
+The unemployment national average is 8.4%, not great when compared to 4.1% in Charlotte.
 This city has continued to attract investors and businesses thus generating more jobs.

-Charlotte is known for finance jobs as it’s the second-largest banking city in the United States.
+Charlotte is the second-largest banking city in the United States.
 More jobs on the rise include education, healthcare, hospitality, and technology sectors.

 Always get a job before moving to a new city.
 That shouldn’t be too hard when you move to Charlotte, NC.

 If you are hunting for a job in Charlotte you can browse through the 14 Fortune 1000 companies and 6 Fortune 500 companies.

 The top employers are Atrium Health, Duke Energy, Bank of America, Wells Fargo, and Novant Health.
 Lowe’s Home Improvement and Red Ventures are also top employers in the greater Charlotte area.